zacanger/trash/README.md

-based on @divshot's markdown sample project
+a simple, beautiful markdown editor with a realtime preview pane
-getting some practice in with the angular and such
+based on codemirror
-deconstructing
+using the always-fantastic marked parser by @chjj
 plans:
-  * rewrite parser (markdown-extra-ish)
+  * rewrite parser (markdown-extra-ish) (far future)
-  * something like jsvi, but with a bit less vi-ness
+  * something like jsvi, but with a bit less vi-ness (that is, i just want some good keybinds, here)
   * maybe move whole thing to coffeescript, stylus, & jade eventually?
-  * get all that done by, like, next week uuuuhhh...
+	* desktop client (electron with photon, or something based on bat?)

-i totally got this, right?
+	* integration with my rough attempt at a blog platform